timofeysie/satisfactory/docs/34 - call toonify from nest.md

 Anyhow, this is pretty much the core of the app, so one month is understandable.

-## 1. create a new app to hold Toonify
+## 1. create a new app to hold Toonify & 2

 nx g @nx-python/nx-python:app toonify

+Then copy the whole toonify code to the src directory.

 ### 3. create a new api to work with the images